AlfieJones/next-use-theme/README.md

 ## About The Project

-I built this project to make theme handling much easier and hassell free.
+I built this project to make theme handling much easier and hassle free.
 It's amazing how hard it is to handle theme changes so I hope this project makes your life easier

 Features:
 * No horrible flash of incorrect theme (FOIT)